Manuka Honey Benefits [Guide]

 “With the use of Manuka honey, selected to have the right type and level of antibacterial activity, and with an appropriate dressing protocol that keeps honey present on the wound bed at all times, uncomplicated wounds will heal rapidly, painlessly, and without a visible scar.”

-Since then, ongoing research has been helping to promote the healing possibilities of manuka honey.
-Some nurses call for it to be widely used in hospitals, others are stressing the importance of wound care management of the ageing population.
+Some nurses call for it to be widely used in hospitals, while others are stressing the importance of wound care management for the ageing population.

 “There is high quality evidence that honey heals partial thickness burns around 4 to 5 days more quickly than conventional dressings.”

-We’ve also seen amazing results first hand.
+We’ve also seen amazing results first-hand.
 One of our friends Rik applied manuka honey to his severely swollen and purple ankle after his hospital cast came off.
-He went from a sprained ankle to a much worse state, to back to normal within weeks.

 Let’s look at when you might want to apply manuka honey topically.